Rav4s/Pi-Garage-Door-Opener/README.md

 # Pi-Garage-Door-Opener
-Contains scripts and additional information.
+Contains scripts and additional information from the youtube video at <website>